AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!CONTEXTUALHELP]
 >id="acw_landingpages_menu"
 >title="Create and manage landing pages"
->abstract="Adobe Campaign allows you to create, design, and share landing pages to direct your users to online web pages where you can manage, acquisition, subscriptions/unsubscriptions and deny list use cases, based on built-in templates."
+>abstract="Adobe Campaign allows you to create, design, and share landing pages to direct your users to online web pages where you can manage acquisition, subscriptions/unsubscriptions and deny list use cases, based on built-in templates."

-Adobe Campaign allows you to create, design, and share landing pages to direct your users to online web pages where you can manage, acquisition, subscriptions/unsubscriptions and deny list use cases, based on built-in templates.
+Adobe Campaign allows you to create, design, and share landing pages to direct your users to online web pages where you can manage acquisition, subscriptions/unsubscriptions and deny list use cases, based on built-in templates.

 ## Access landing pages {#access-landing-pages}